DART: Disabled Access Resource Team

 All Festival front gate services close at 10pm.
 If at all possible, please plan your arrival during daylight hours so that we can help you get settled into your campsite with as little delay as possible.
 If you arrive after nightfall we can offer you an overnight spot in a communal area.

 The Festival shuttle service operates three lift-assisted buses.
 In addition to rides from Orientation and DART RV into the DART village, DART maintains an ongoing interior shuttle service.
 Wait at the shuttle stop a half-hour before you need to arrive at your planned destination.
 Womyn who are able to use the general shuttles are asked to do so, leaving the busy DART buses for the womyn who have specific need of these vehicles.

 Festival workers cannot provide personal care assitance but will help you get what need and will make camping as accessible as possible.
 If you need extensive or continuous aid, we strongly suggest you bring an attendant to the Festival.

 This is a network of volunteers who assist womyn with moving gear, setting up camp and generally helping out with physical labor tasks.
 In order to receive helping hands, or to receive help moving your gear to or from your camp site, you must be registered to camp in the DART area.

 ASL Interpreter Services and Deaf Community

 Interpreter services are available throughout the Festival and are based in the Community Center.
 Please arrange for interpreting services with 24 hours notice, unless it is an emergency.
-There is an informal camping area in DART for Deaf and Hard of Hearing womyn.
+There is an informal camping area in general camping for Deaf and Hard of Hearing womyn.
 Please ask the DART staff for exact location.